For SellersIndustry Guide

 Asset Sale vs. Stock Sale

-The fundamental structure of the transaction will be either an asset sale or a stock sale.
+The fundamental transaction structure will be either an asset sale or a stock sale.

-• Asset Sale: The buyer purchases specific assets of the company (equipment, inventory, customer lists, goodwill) and assumes only specific, identified liabilities.
-The seller retains the corporate entity and any liabilities not explicitly assumed by the buyer.
-Buyers generally prefer asset sales because they get a "stepped-up" tax basis in the acquired assets (allowing for higher depreciation deductions) and avoid assuming unknown historical liabilities (such as pending lawsuits or environmental issues).
+• Asset Sale: The buyer acquires specific assets (equipment, inventory, customer lists, goodwill) and assumes only explicitly identified liabilities.
+The seller retains the corporate entity and any unassumed liabilities.
+Buyers generally prefer asset sales for a "stepped-up" tax basis in acquired assets (allowing higher depreciation deductions) and to avoid assuming unknown historical liabilities (e.g., pending lawsuits, environmental issues).

-• Stock Sale: The buyer purchases the seller's shares in the corporate entity, acquiring all of the company's assets and liabilities, both known and unknown.
-Sellers generally prefer stock sales because the proceeds are typically taxed at the lower long-term capital gains rate, whereas an asset sale can trigger higher ordinary income tax rates on certain assets (like depreciation recapture).
+• Stock Sale: The buyer purchases the seller's shares, acquiring all company assets and liabilities, both known and unknown.
+Sellers generally prefer stock sales due to typically lower long-term capital gains tax rates on proceeds, whereas asset sales can trigger higher ordinary income tax rates on certain assets (e.g., depreciation recapture).

-In the construction industry, asset sales are more common, particularly for smaller transactions, due to the buyer's desire to avoid assuming the seller's historical liability risks (e.g., construction defect claims).
-However, stock sales are sometimes necessary if the company has non-assignable contracts, difficult-to-transfer licenses, or significant bonding requirements that would be disrupted by an asset transfer.
+In construction, asset sales are more prevalent, particularly for smaller transactions, driven by the buyer's desire to mitigate historical liability risks (e.g., construction defect claims).
+However, stock sales may be necessary for companies with non-assignable contracts, difficult-to-transfer licenses, or significant bonding requirements that would be disrupted by an asset transfer.

 Payment Mechanisms